Queen dowager: Distinction from queen mother

 A queen mother is a former queen, often a queen dowager, who is the mother of the current monarch.
 Not every queen mother is a queen dowager, such as Queen Paola of Belgium, who became the queen mother of her son Philippe after her husband Albert II abdicated the throne but retained the title of king.
 Not all queens dowager are the queen mother; they may have a relation other than mother to the reigning monarch, such as aunt or grandmother.
 For example, Mary, Queen of Scots, was queen dowager of France after the death of her husband Francis II, to whom she bore no children.
 Similarly, Adelaide of Saxe-Meiningen was queen dowager after her husband William IV was succeeded by his niece Victoria.

 Not every mother of a reigning monarch is the queen mother or a queen dowager.
-For example, the mother of Queen Victoria of United Kingdom, Victoria of Saxe-Coburg-Saalfeld, was neither a queen dowager nor the queen mother because her husband, Edward Augustus, Duke of Kent, had never been king.
-Similarly, whilst being the mothers of monarchs, both Augusta of Saxe-Gotha and Srinagarindra of Thailand were not styled queen dowager because their respective husbands, Frederick, Prince of Wales and Mahidol Adulyadej, Prince of Songkla, were never kings.
+For example, the mother of Queen Victoria of United Kingdom, Princess Victoria of Saxe-Coburg-Saalfeld, was neither a queen dowager nor the queen mother because her husband, Prince Edward, Duke of Kent and Strathearn, had never been king.
+Similarly, whilst being the mothers of monarchs, both Princess Augusta of Saxe-Gotha and Srinagarindra of Thailand were not styled queen dowager because their respective husbands, Frederick, Prince of Wales and Mahidol Adulyadej, Prince of Songkla, were never kings.
 Instead, Augusta held the title of "Dowager Princess of Wales" (a precedent was Henry VII of England's mother, Lady Margaret Beaufort, titled "My Lady the King's Mother"); Srinagarindra meanwhile received the designation "Princess Mother".

 As there is only one monarch, there can only be one queen mother.
 It is possible for there to be a queen mother and one or more queens dowager alive at any one time.
 This situation occurred in the Commonwealth realms in the period between the accession of Queen Elizabeth II on 6 February 1952 and the death of her paternal grandmother on 24 March 1953, when, for slightly over a year, there were three queens alive: